The Money Café

 A recent study said that 21 percent of Americans see winning a major lottery as an important wealth building strategy and even part of their retirement plan.

-Almost as bad, another 14.9 percent of Americans are relying on an inheritance as part of their retirement plan or wealth-building strategy.
+Almost as bad, another 14.9 percent of Americans are relying on an inheritance as part of their retirement plan or wealth-building strategy and paying attention to any money saving tips.

 One must have some sort of occupation nowadays.
 If I hadn't my debts I shouldn't have anything to think about.